 Spain is located in southwestern Europe, forming a border with France, Andorra and Portugal.
 Likewise, it also borders the Mediterranean Sea, the Cantabrian Sea and the Atlantic Ocean.
 Its location makes travelling to neighbouring countries easy and cheap, although it also has a good air and rail connection, so you can travel to other countries without any issues.
 Travelling in Spain is fast, cheap and safe, so you can get to know incredible areas of the country.

 The predominant language is Spanish, although up to five official languages coexist: Spanish, Catalan, Galician, Basque and Aranese (although the latter only has 2,800 native speakers).

 However, Spanish is one of the most complicated languages to learn in Western Europe, as it is a language that has a large vocabulary and somewhat complicated grammar.
-It should also be noted that other languages such as English are rarely spoken in Spain, so we recommend that you take a previous course before leaving.
+It should also be noted that other languages such as English is rarely spoken in Spain, so we recommend you taking a previous course before leaving.
 This will help you integrate more easily which will lead to your first contact in the country being less difficult.

 Even so, you should know that Spanish is the second language with the most speakers in the world, it is spoken by 580 million people in the world and it is the third most used language on the Internet, so it presents a great opportunity for Erasmus students who want to improve their employability.

 The climate in Spain is undoubtedly one of the great advantages of this country.
 Spain is known worldwide for its large number of hours of sunshine and mild temperatures, compared to other European countries.
 Although the weather and climate vary according to the area, you can find warm temperatures in the south of the country and a mild climate in the north of the country.
 Therefore, if you want to escape from cold climates, Spain is the perfect option for you.